Blue Jays edge playoff-bound Yankees in regular-season finale

 UP NEXT

-Blue Jays: The team opens its 2018 season at home on March 29 against the Yankees.
+Blue Jays: Open next season at home March 29 against the Yankees.

 Yankees: Following a workout Monday at Yankee Stadium, RHP Luis Severino (14-6, 2.98 ERA) starts the wild-card game Tuesday night against Minnesota RHP Ervin Santana (16-8, 3.28).